aumpierre-unb/Game-of-Life-for-GNU-Octave/README.md

 **Examples:**

-Visualize the evolution of the first 200 generations of a grid originally set as spaceship glider pattern in a periodic 13 by 11 cells grid.
+Visualize the evolution of the first 200 generations of a grid originally set as a spaceship glider pattern in a periodic 13 by 11 cells grid.

 ```dotnetcli
 A=[0 0 0 0 0;